Knight Foundry’s Green Sand Molding & Foundry Practice Workshop

 Safe practices, safety gear & precautions

-Brief tour of the Knight Foundry’s metal casting facilities
+Brief tour of Knight Foundry’s metal casting facilities

 Molding equipment, techniques, tips & tricks